-This compact two-storey home replaces a defunct cottage.
+This Envirotecture-designed, compact two-storey home replaces a defunct cottage.
 Nestled in between a busy road, a magnificent tallowwood and a train line the home will offer a haven of peace and quiet.

 The insulated, air tight construction with heat recovery ventilation (HRV) system provide superior indoor air quality without the need to open windows (but you can if want).

 The building form responds to the sun path across the site, maximising solar gain for winter while providing high levels of shade to keep cool in the summer months.
-The large north facing roof allows for a significant photovoltaic system, sufficient to be energy positive over the year.
+The large north facing roof allows for a 5kW photovoltaic system, sufficient to be energy positive over the year.

 The living spaces are orientated to enjoy the view of the tallowwood tree that is at the geometric heart of the site.
 The large ‘lift & slide’ doors provide an intimate connection to the rear yard and the deck wrapping the tallowwood.
 This seamless flow will work well when the weather permits and still ensure the visual connection when the weather is less accommodating.

 The structure is a direct response to site conditions and the desire to preserve the tallowwood.
 The raised structure protects the root zone of the tree, and is thus lightweight, lacking thermal mass.
 This is less significant in a passivhaus than in passive solar however, as thermal mass still provides positive benefits the house has 10 internal water tanks to assist in regulating internal temperature.